 - Helping your recovery.
-For certain kinds of injury, such as whiplash injuries, early access to treatment can make all the difference to your recovery.
+For certain kinds of injury, early access to treatment can make all the difference to your recovery.
 However, the quickest way to obtain treatment is usually to pay for it privately, avoiding NHS waiting lists.
 This may be difficult, especially if money is already tight in the wake of the accident.
 When making a personal injury claim, funding can often be arranged through a medical agency or from the other party’s insurance company.
 This allows you access to treatment as quickly as possible without the financial burden.

 - Financial assistance – A road traffic accident can affect many aspects of your life, including your income.
 If you are unable to work due to your injuries, money can be a huge source of worry and stress.
 Compensation can help to alleviate these worries.
 In certain circumstances, compensation can even be obtained before a claim is ended through ‘interim payments’.